Models of random subtrees of a graph: Random subtrees of a tree

-where $\nu_1(T)$ denotes $\nu_1$ in \Cref{pro:qsdz2} (and Rem. \ref{eq:nu}) applied to $T$. \end{pro} Recall that given $T$ and $n$, ${\cal L}({\bf t}~|~|\bt|=n)$ is uniform in $ \TTr{v}{T}{n}$.
-This is independent of $(\pp_i)$ and $(\rr_i)$, which leaves a degree of freedom in order to bias the size of ${\bf t}$. \Cref{FIG:simu2} shows some simulations obtained using this procedure on the torus. \begin{rem} A particular case is obtained when $\pp_{i-1}=\rr_i$ for all $i\in \cro{2,|V|}$, since this reduces to the sampling of a uniform subtree of $T$. \end{rem}
+where $\nu_1(T)$ denotes $\nu_1$ in \Cref{pro:qsdz2} (and Rem. \ref{eq:nu}) applied to $T$. \end{pro} Recall that given $T$ and $n$, ${\cal L}({\bf t}~|~|\bt|=n)$ is uniform in $ \TTr{r}{T}{n}$.
+This is independent of $(\pp_i)$ and $(\rr_i)$, which leaves a degree of freedom to bias the size of ${\bf t}$. \Cref{FIG:simu2} shows some simulations obtained using this procedure on a uniform spanning tree of the torus. \begin{rem} A particular case is obtained when $\pp_{i-1}=\rr_i$ for all $i\in \cro{2,|V|}$, since this reduces to the sampling of a uniform subtree of $T$. \end{rem}